 Best Places to Stay in Lewes DE

-STAY: Blue Water House.
-A Kimpton Hotel run amok, owner, Rick, is an unabashed lover of color.
+A boutique hotel run amok, owner, Rick, is an unabashed lover of color.
 In fact, he stresses, “if you don’t like lots of color, stay elsewhere.”
 Those who get along with vibrant hues, however, are lucky ducks for sure.

-The Blue Water House would fit right into the hotel scene in the Florida Keys, and is a favorite of artists or those with artistic souls.
-A block from the beach on a residential street, the clapboard structure stands out with mermaids, surfboards, and other sculptures scattered around the entrance.
-Walk in to an OMG scene (and yes, you’ll most likely say it out loud); blue light suffuses a wildly painted interior stamped with reflective tin wainscoting.
-It’s transfixing.
-You just can’t wait to see everything, and it keeps getting better.
+The Blue Water House would fit right into the hotel scene in the Florida Keys.
+As such, it’s a favorite of artists or those with artistic souls.
+A block from Lewes Beach on a residential street, the clapboard structure stands out with mermaids, surfboards, and other sculptures scattered around the entrance.

-STAY: Dogfish Inn.
-Brought to you by the folks that make Dogfish Head Beer, this newly renovated, pet-friendly “fisherman’s motel” (formerly the Vesuvio), right on the canal, is now a brew-loving hipster favorite.
+Brought to you by the folks that make Dogfish Head Beer, the renovated, pet-friendly “fisherman’s motel” (formerly the Vesuvio), Dogfish Inn right on the canal, is a brew-loving hipster favorite.
 Spare but pristine rooms feature bleached wood floors, posters by beer label artists, platform beds, and huge tile showers in small bathrooms.
-In a small reception building, purchase Woolrich shirts and blankets, and of course beer mugs, then sign up for a $45 tour: The Dogfish Inn has been called “Base camp for exploring the Rehoboth Beach Brewpub and Milton DE production brewery.”
-Rooms from $229 per night.
+The Dogfish Inn has been called “Base camp for exploring the Rehoboth Beach Brewpub and Milton DE production brewery.”

-STAY: Savannah Inn.
-Renovated in 2008 (formerly a boarding house for nurses), this luxuriously beautiful, tranquil, contemporary in-town inn also features a Spa on site (Donna’s Touch) and Yoga studio for guests.
+This former boarding house for nurses was renovated in 2008.
+Now, it’s a luxurious, tranquil, contemporary in-town inn.
+Savannah Inn also features a Spa on site (Donna’s Touch) and Yoga studio for guests.
 Rooms are dressed in sunny or soothing colors, and include all modern amenities.
 Rooms $145-$295 include hot gourmet breakfast.

-STAY: Hotel Rodney.
-Named for Delaware’s signer of the Declaration of Independence, Cesar Rodney, this recently renovated boutique hotel is the only one right on 2nd Ave in the center of town.
+This recently renovated boutique, Hotel Rodney, was named for Delaware’s signer of the Declaration of Independence, Cesar Rodney.
+It’s the only one right on 2nd Ave in the center of town.
 Originally opened in 1926, new owners kept the antique “lift” – an elevator with iron gate – and completely refurbished rooms with black and white marble and subway tile baths, high-count thread sheets and a visceral sense of “cool.”
-Rates $99-$359 depending on room size and season.